 Paint. set up an easel or two and some basic paints, pop open some bubbly if you like, and just have an hour together that doesn’t involve logistics or screens.

-Watch a movie that’s one of your couple-favorites.
-Once the kids are in bed, settle in for a movie that’s meaningful or memorable to you and your partner.
-Weirdly, we watched Forgetting Sarah Marshall while I was in labor with our first baby, and to this day, we have a soft-spot for it.
+Watch a movie that’s a couple-favorite.
+Once the kids are in bed, settle in for a movie that’s memorable or meaningful to you and your partner.

 Virtual wine tasting or mixology class.
 How ‘bout this: put the kids in one room with the cookie decorating, while the grownups learn (and sip) a new skill.

 Recreate your first date.
-Will you be limited by the confines of the pandemic?
+Might you be limited by the confines of the pandemic?
 Sure.
 But being creative is half the fun.